Aylamccarthy/mccarthys-bistro-restaurant-booking-system/TESTING.md

 ### HTML

 The html code of the website was validated using [W3 Markup Validator](https://validator.w3.org/).<br>
+For pages that require authentication I used "validate by direct input" method with source code.<br>
 At the time of deployment the validation have the following outcome:<br><br>

 ![html-validation](docs/img/validations/pp4_html_validation.png)